 - Includes: WSU tuition/fees for the 3-credit BUSA 377 course, roundtrip airfare, in-country transportation, all lodging, most meals, international health insurance for the duration of time in Scotland, admission/event fees for all educational activities, and the Study Abroad administrative fee.

 - Scholarship Information

 - The BUSA department values and supports students who desire to have an international study abroad experience related to their major.
-As such, the BUSA department graciously offers a scholarship in the amount of 10% of the total cost of the program up to $500 for all College of Business students who participate in this program.
+As such, the BUSA department graciously offers a scholarship in the amount of 10% of the total cost of the program up to $500 for all students who participate in this program.

 - PLEASE NOTE: If you are granted permission to enroll in BUSA 377 and a 3-credit independent study (BUSA 486), your total cost may be higher than the range above to take into consideration the cost of tuition and fees for the additional 3 credits for the independent study.